zinzloun/lost-in-smuggling/README.md

 Send the above request a couple of time, then if you visit the site home page (http://localhost) you should be redirect to the contact page.
 Let's analyze the payload, focusing on the second request, starting from GET.
 So as previously explained the second request will be parsed by the backend and left in the HTTP tube.
 The next coming request will be appended to our malicious GET and the next user will be redirected to the contact form.
 Here we have also inserted two additional headers: the host and a fake one (X:).
 Please note that without this fake header the payload will generate a bad request error.
 At the moment of writing it's not clear to me why this header is needed, since I didn't find a cleat explanation.
 If you know the reason submit a pull request.

-In itself this is not considered an important vulnerability, but if you can chain it with another one, like XSS in our LAB, it's clear that it will be more serious.
+Even an open redirect is not considered an important vulnerability, but if you can chain it with another one, like XSS,  it will become immediately more serious.
 Let's consider the following paylod:

     POST / HTTP/1.1
     Host: localhost